b-stoilov/RemindMe/README.md

 RemindMe uses a the following technologies to work properly:

-- [SQL] - Pretty standard way of working with data
+- [SQLite] - Pretty standard way of working with data
 - [Java] - Whole project done on Java
 - [Room] - The local database that is used for this application